DMeechan/NBS-Open-Banking-Example/README.md

 3. When it is deployed, go back and refresh the web server page to make sure it's still working
 4. If it's working fine, go back to the Orion Web IDE and change something in the `public/index.html` file
 5. Save the file, go back to the web app, and refresh the page.
 You should see your change has already updated without refreshing the server.
-6. Now go back to the Orion Web IDE and paste the following code inside the `module.exports` function in `routes.js` (see the *3-live-edit.gif* file for a demonstration of how to do this):
+6. Now go back to the Orion Web IDE and paste the following code on `line 45 of routes.js` (see the *tutorial-videos/3-live-edit.gif* video for a demonstration of this):

 ```js
 app.get("/testing", (req, res) => {